TKB-022PM

-TKB-022PM No. 1 (ТКБ-022ПМ № 1), TKB-022PM No. 2 (ТКБ-022ПМ № 2) and TKB-022PM5 No. 1 (ТКБ-022ПМ5 № 1) were Soviet bullpup assault rifles, capable of fully automatic fire, chambered for the 7.62×39mm round (TKB-022PM No. 1 and TKB-022PM No. 2) and the 5.6×39mm round (TKB-022PM5 No. 1), developed by the small arms designer German A. Korobov in the 1960s.
+The TKB-022PM (Russian: ТКБ-022ПМ) and its variants were prototype Soviet bullpup assault rifles, capable of fully automatic fire, chambered for the 7.62×39mm round (TKB-022PM No. 1 and TKB-022PM No. 2) and the 5.6×39mm round (TKB-022PM5 No. 1), developed at TsKIB SOO by the small arms designer German A. Korobov in the 1960s.
+Preceding these rifles was the TKB-022P, a rifle rejected for poor ergonomics.

 The weapons were gas-operated with an annular gas piston located around the barrel and a vertically moving bolt, which made it possible to minimize the length of the receiver group.
-A U-shaped rammer/extractor was used to chamber and extract the cartridge by pushing it into the chamber where after discharge was pulled back from the chamber and again, upon feeding the new cartridge, pushed forward and slightly up into an ejection tube running above the barrel, from which it would finally exit above the muzzle.
+A U-shaped feeder/extractor was used to chamber and extract the cartridge by pushing it into the chamber, then, after discharge, was pulled back from the chamber.
+Upon feeding the new cartridge, it would then be pushed forward and slightly up into an ejection tube running above the barrel, from which it would finally exit above the muzzle.
 This ejection mechanism made it possible to fire the weapon both right- and left-handed.

-These weapons had the best barrel length to overall length ratio among the assault rifles.
-Firing from an unstable position, the TKB-022PM No. 1 and the TKB-022PM No. 2 had three times better accuracy than the AKM.
-The TKB-022PM5 No. 1 had better accuracy than the AKM when fired from a hand in a lying position at a distance of 100 meters.
+As part of a Soviet-backed research and development program for replacing the AKM, the weapons were designed to be lightweight and compact; these goals were achieved by using fiber-reinforced polymers and a unique mechanism, respectively.
+Firing from an unstable position, the TKB-022PM No. 1 had three times better accuracy than the AKM, and the TKB-022PM5 had better accuracy than the AKM when fired from a lying position at a distance of 100 meters.

-Although these assault rifles performed well, they were turned down by the Soviet army for being too radical at that time.
+Despite having some advantages over the AKM, they were turned down by the conservatively minded Soviet Army due to their complex internals.
 Additionally, there were concerns about the displaced center of gravity to the tail end of the weapon and the durability of the weapon's plastic housing during prolonged operations under difficult conditions or during storage.